ReanSchwarzer1/Unreal-RPG-Scripts/README.md

 Note 1: It's not complete and I don't know when it will be.

 Unreal Scripts that can be used to make a 3rd person RPG.
 The scripts can be found inside the Source folder.
-Customized blueprints of my game is here.
+Customized blueprints of my game are here.

  # Check out the video first!
  https://www.youtube.com/watch?v=bK-bMIJdFS0